 WOW Customer Experiences are about meaningful details, they are unique, and not part of a mechanical scripted process.
 They are unique gestures, not born out of rules or “best practices,” but as an expression of your company's culture, its shared values, and ideals.
 These values and ideals inform the employee's decisions that create exceptional outcomes.

-When delivering a WOW Customer Experience, the number one challenge is for the whole organization to remain aware of its value, to live it day in day out, and to take proactive action in caring for it.
-The whole team must remain focused on this effort, otherwise, it can be derailed by either the urgency or the litany of repetitive tasks.
+When delivering a WOW Customer Experience, the number one challenge is for the whole organization to remain aware of its value, to live it day in and day out, and to take proactive action in caring for it.
+The entire team must remain focused on this effort, otherwise, it can be derailed by either the urgency or the litany of repetitive tasks.

 Oftentimes, a discussion on Customer Experience happens only for the purpose of definition.
-However, the only way to deliver true WOW continuously is through constant evolution, adapting quickly to changing needs, fine-tuning what's most useful to your customers.
+However, the only way to deliver true WOW continuously is through constant evolution, adapting quickly to changing needs, and fine-tuning what's most useful to your customers.
 This requires conversations on a wide range of decisions where culture should be the key criteria.

 Given this challenge, we are keen on the idea of creating simple tools to facilitate these conversations.
-Your team could use the Culture Canvas as a day-to-day design tool to provide culture criteria to your product/service design decisions, so you and your team can continually deliver a WOW Customer Experience.
+Your team could use the Culture Canvas as a day-to-day design tool to provide culture criteria for your product/service design decisions.
+You and your team can continually deliver a WOW Customer Experience.

 When designing a new product or service: Is the product/service-aligned and consistent with the stated values and purpose of the company?
 Are there any values not yet considered that could push the team to excel in delivering WOW?
 What actions should be in place to strengthen the culture that is in charge of delivering the product/service?

-When creating a team or division to deliver a new product or service: When WOW Customer Experiences are priority, the team's alignment on values and purpose is of the essence.
-Decisions on who should participate in design, launch, and operations of new products or services should also be addressed following culture criteria.
+When creating a team or division to deliver a new product or service: When WOW Customer Experiences are a priority, the team's alignment on values and purpose is of the essence.
+Decisions on who should participate in the design, launch, and operations of new products or services should also be addressed following culture criteria.